mik3ds/EZ-Way-Accessable-Journey-Planner/README.md

 Connect to MySQL database.

-   mysql -u"root" -password --local-infile; //Where root is the MySQL user previously set as the admin account
+   mysql -u"root" -h -password --local-infile; //Where root is the MySQL user previously set as the admin account

 Run MySQL create table scripts.